kmacdonald06/language-translator/customizing.md

 ## Parallel corpus customization
 {: #parallel-corpus-customization}

 Use a **parallel corpus** to provide additional translations for the base model to learn from.
+This helps to adapt the base model to a specific domain.
 How the resulting custom model translates text depends on the model's combined understanding of the parallel corpus and the base model.

 - Training data format: [TMX](#creating-tmx-files) (UTF-8 encoded)
 - Minimum number of translation pairs: 5,000